 Sticking to a staycation or day trip?
 Pack a cooler with lots of snacks, sandwiches, and drinks.
 Even if you have to stop for one meal, you’ll save money on drink options and pit-stop snacks.

-Tell your kids grab their friends and attend a free summer camp or class!
-Various camps across Central Texas will offer free sessions for kids and teens or have discounted prices that make it affordable (both in-person and virtual).
+Tell your kids to grab their friends and attend a free summer camp or class!
+Various camps across Central Texas offer free sessions for kids and teens or have discounted prices that make it affordable (both in-person and virtual).